Looking for how to spend 1 day in Chicago? This is the itinerary for you!

 The Chicago Riverwalk is one of my favorite parts of the entire city, and I recommend it on any Chicago itinerary!

-It’s a lovely 1.25 mile walk along the Chicago River.
-It’s perfect for a stroll but there are many places to stop for a bite to eat or quick drink.
+It’s a lovely 1.25-mile walk along the Chicago River.
+It’s perfect for a stroll, but there are many places to stop for a bite to eat or a quick drink.

-The Riverwalk also features seasonal activities like pumpkin festivities in Fall but it’s amazing to walk along the river any time of year.
+The Riverwalk also features seasonal activities like pumpkin festivities in the Fall, but it’s amazing to walk along the river any time of year.

-Tip: The Chicago Riverwalk is also the launching off point for Chicago’s famous Architecture Cruise.
+Tip: The Chicago Riverwalk is also the launching point for Chicago’s famous Architecture Cruise.

 Afternoon